-Pursuant to Policy 2-236 in the Policies and Regulations Manual, the college will not tolerate violence or any threat of violence in the workplace or in the course of doing business.
+The college will not tolerate violence or any threat of violence in the workplace or in the course of doing business.

 Any employee subjected to a threat or act of violence, or who is witness to a threat or an act of violence from an applicant, employee, student or any other person at work (or during the course of doing business), should immediately contact their immediate supervisor, the Director of Human Resources, and/or Public Safety.